Health Care

 Improving Access to Mental Health Care for Children and Families

 Cancer treatment plans, which outline the steps that a patient will go through in treating their illness, improve outcomes and allow patients to actively participate in their own care.
-Congressman DeSaulnier introduced the Cancer Care Planning and Communications Act (H.R.
-5160) to encourage more doctors to use these treatment plans.
+Congressman DeSaulnier introduced the Cancer Care Planning and Communications Act to encourage more doctors to use these treatment plans.
+Congressman DeSaulnier also authored the Patient Navigation Assistance Act to require Medicaid to cover patient navigation services and ensure that patients have help negotiating the complex health care system.

-For a downloadable copy of Mark's health care work, click the image below:
+For a downloadable copy of Mark's health care work, click here: